dgaydukov/cert-aws/README.md

 ### TODO
-* create new NACL group (VPC=>Security=>Network ACLs) for public subnet (deny ssh in case someone misconfigure SG). subnet can be associated with 1 NACL at a time
 * route53 failover
 * rds read replica (cross-region) vs multi-az failover
+* cognito + api gateway + s3 serverless app (call cognito from java code from local machine vs from ec2)
 * can you see building blocks (ec2/rds/elb) when using beanstalk + try codestar
-* cognito + api gateway + s3 serverless app (call cognito from java code from local machine vs from ec2)
 * cross-region vpc peering
 * vpc peering (non-transitive)
 * vpc to on-premise (imitated by vpc + openswan) vpn connection (site-to-site vpn)
-* vpc endpoint vs private link
-* vpc endpoint gateway vs interface (for interface you need ENI)
 * transit vpc
+* vpc endpoint service (add ec2+NLB and share ti to vpc from another region)
 * transit gateway (connect multiple vpc to each other)
 * client vpn (connect to vpc from you remote laptop)
 * site-to-site vpn